 - pork - you can use pork butt, shoulder or loin.

 - red chili sauce - be sure to get red chili sauce, not enchilada sauce.
-Las Palmas is an excellent brand and readily available in most areas.
+Las Palmas is an excellent brand and readily available in most grocery stores - this is the key ingredient!

-- hominy - most markets carry white or yellow hominy, either will work for this recipe!
+- hominy - most markets carry white hominy or yellow hominy, either will work for this recipe!

 - optional garnishes - shredded cabbage, diced white or yellow onions and sliced radishes.

 - Cut the pork into chunks.
-Add meat to a large stock pot and cover with water.
+Add meat to a large stock pot and add enough water to cover the pork.

 - Add bay leaf and garlic.